Chiara-Fvw/reciper/README.md

 ******

-In the Reciper, the recipes table will not have the `UNIQUE` constraint, in this way the user will be able to edit the content of the recipe without changing the recipe name.
-However, the user won't be able to create a recipe if the name already exists, in an apptempt to avoid recipe duplication.

 COMMENTS:

 There are some decisions I made that I would like to explain:
 - The database table for recipes does not have an `UNIQUE` constraint on its title column.
 This is made on purpose so the recipe details can be modified without having to alter the recipe name.
-However, as having two recipes with the same name could bring some confusion the recipe creation middleware will check if already exists a recipe with that name before creating it.
+However, as having two recipes with the same name could bring some confusion, the recipe creation middleware will check if already exists a recipe with that name before creating it.